Jamesway/docker-compose-php71-lamp-stack/README.md

-# Docker-compose - Laravel Development Lamp Stack
+# Docker-compose - Laravel Development Lamp
-I going to use this with Laravel, but the stack works with any or no frameworks.
+I going to use this with Laravel, but it's the same process for any composer installed framework - or no framework.

 ## Installation